 A Long and Local History

-The Akron Urban League has grown to serve the community for over 94 years.
+The Akron Urban League has grown to serve the community for 95 years.

 In 1918, Akron was faced with the responsibility of meeting the social needs of its increasing black population.
 A group of black citizens headed by Attorney Thomas E. Green, Reverend R.A.
 Jones, Reverend E.J.
 Jackson, Mr. and Mrs. Williams Hardy, and Mrs. Elbertha Turner asked the local Y.M.C.A. for assistance.

 In April 1919, the Y.M.C.A. responded by employing George W. Thompson to coordinate black activities.
 Little was accomplished for the next few years.
 In 1924, Assistant Treasurer of Firestone Tire and Rubber Company Homer C. Campbell met with T.M.
 Fletcher, who was advocating for black youth.
 Campbell brought the problems of this population to the attention of Harvey S. Firestone, Sr. In 1925, The Firestone Tire and Rubber Company pledged $10,000 to be used for work with the black citizens of the community.
 These funds were administered by the Better Akron Federation and governed by a Board of Trustees that was charged with the responsibility of allocating public funds intelligently.
 Having no background through which they could interpret the social needs of the blacks in the community, it appointed a five- member committee to study this particular phase of community organization and make recommendations.
 On this committee were University of Akron president Dr. Park Noble, Vice President of Goodyear Tire and Rubber Company C.W.
 Seiberling, President of Babcox Publishing Company E.S.
 Babcox, President of Depositors Savings and Trust Company Charles Herberick, Attorney J.B.
 Huber, and Homer C. Campbell.